wprender/cloudbreak-docs/docs/azure.md

 `Validate blueprint:` feature to validate or not the Ambari blueprint.
 By default is switched on.

+`Config recommendation strategy:` Specifies the strategy for how configuration recommendations may be applied to a cluster’s configuration.
+Recommended configurations gathered by the response of the stack advisor.

+* `NEVER_APPLY:`               Configuration recommendations are ignored with this option.
+* `ONLY_STACK_DEFAULTS_APPLY:` Applies only on the default configurations for all included services.
+* `ALWAYS_APPLY:`              Applies on all configuration properties.

 Congrats!
 Your cluster should now be up and running.
 To learn more about it we have some [interesting insights](operations.md) about Cloudbreak clusters.

 ## Cluster termination